Skip to main content

 How to move forward

-Many of the strategies outlined here are straightforward, but require strategic alignment across your organization.
-At Chatham, we partner with many companies to work through these hurdles and will gladly discuss how we can support your organization in creating a successful financial risk management strategy.
+Many strategies outlined here require strategic alignment across your business.
+At Chatham, we partner with many companies as they work through these challenges and will gladly discuss how we can support you in creating a successful financial risk management strategy.

-Chatham Financial partners with corporate treasury teams to develop and execute financial risk management strategies that align with organizational objectives.
+Chatham Financial partners with financial teams to develop and execute financial risk management strategies that align with your objectives.
 Our full range of services includes risk management strategy development, risk quantification, exposure management (interest rate, currency, and commodity), outsourced execution, technology solutions, and hedge accounting.
-We work with treasury teams to develop, evaluate, and enhance their risk management programs and to articulate the costs and benefits of strategic decisions.
+We work with financial teams to develop, evaluate, and enhance their risk management and to articulate the costs and benefits of strategic decisions.

 Disclaimers